cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ## Isaac Fender

 Isaac Fender is a man in his middle 40s.
-He is a small person which is slightly overweight.
+He is a person of small stature who is slightly overweight.
 His brittle hair starts to get lighter and is trimmed short.
 His features are homely and friendly, he himself has a high self-esteem.